mattmcginty89/btchistory/README.md

 # btchistory
-Record minute by minute Bitcoin price history in GBP
+Record Bitcoin price history and anaylse average prices per day/hour/minute

+This provides an almost certainly useless data set to aid with the timing of DCA orders

+Collecting this data helps fool yourself into answering questions like:
+  - When DCA'ing every day - Is 5pm better than 4am?
+  - When DCA'ing every week - Is Monday better than Thursday?

+In reality, this is clearly utterly useless data, as the market is ever changing and unpredicatable

+This was written purely as a hobby project to learn F#

 Prices are obtained from the CoinGecko API

 Price history is held persistently in an SqLite database file on disk

 All dates/times are in UTC

-This provides (almost definitely not) useful data, to aid with timing DCA strategies

-This was written purely as a hobby project to learn F#

 **Usage:**